lfn3/personal-site/content/post/contracts.md

 The thing that most appeals to me about spec is that you don't have a parallel language that you write you assertions about the shape of your data in.
 The signature for a function is plain old Clojure functions when you boil away the spec dsl.

+One thing that really bothers me about working in types languages in the "thunk" that happens when I switch between thinking about implementation and types.
+I only really think about them when I've got some sort of typed jigsaw to put together or tease apart.

+###Fusion of identifier and contract

+I think this is the most important and most useful part of spec.